electron/electron/docs/api/app.md

 `NSApplication`.
 You would usually set up listeners for the `open-file` and `open-url` events here, and start the crash reporter and auto updater.

-In most cases, you should just do everything in the `ready` event handler.
+In most cases, you should do everything in the `ready` event handler.

 ### Event: 'ready'